So, you want to teach nature and sustainability to English language learners?

 And I can tell you, THIS is where the magic starts to happen!

 Putting it all together requires your basic set of skills and methods, much of which you may already have under your belt.
+Your skill set will expand over time, this depends only on you.

 To make sure you start at the right place, you’ll establish your baseline by doing a self-assessment of your existing skills.
 These include your basic life skills, your teaching skills, if any, plus a few others.
 For example, if you’ve ever experienced what it’s like to learn a new language, regardless of how successful you were, this counts as well!